 Assessment will be through a report of 2000-3000 words on an individual portfolio of practical work, which will be marked out of a maximum of 50 marks.
 Three copies of the report must be handed in to the Deputy Administrator (Academic) by noon on Tuesday of week 3 of Hilary Term.
 Normally, to be judged as satisfactory, the report must score at least 40%.
-Appendix I contains information on the criteria used for assessment.
+Appendix J contains information on the criteria used for assessment.

-Introduction to Modelling of Materials Module
+Introduction to Modelling for Materials

 Assessment will be through a combined report of 2000-3000 words on two mini-projects, which will be marked out of a maximum of 50 marks.
 Three copies of the report must be handed in to the Deputy Administrator (Academic) by noon on Tuesday of week 3 of Hilary Term.
-Normally, to be judged as satisfactory, reports on two mini-projects must be submitted and achieve a combined score at least 40%.
-Appendix J Appendix J: contains information on the criteria used for assessment.
+Appendix I contains information on the criteria used for assessment.